movementlabsxyz/movement/docs/movement-node/run/manual/README.md

 cd movement
 ```

-2. Create movement configuration directory and environment file.
+2. Create Movement configuration directory and environment file.
-At the moment the latest version of the movement network is named "Suzuka".
+At the moment the latest version of the Movement network is named "Suzuka".
 This will change in the future.
 Please check "Naming Conventions Latest" section in the
 README.md file at the git root of this repo.

 We use [just](https://github.com/casey/just?tab=readme-ov-file#installation) command
 to instrument deployments.
 This tool reads `.env` files.
-The configuration file for movement node is stored in `GIT_ROOT/.env`
+The configuration file for Movement node is stored in `GIT_ROOT/.env`

 We recommend to use the latest commit of the "main" branch: